 Employees who are injured on the job and receive workers’ comp benefits should receive payment for all of their necessary medical treatments.
 This also includes reimbursement for their transportation costs to and from the location of their treatment such as mileage, parking, and tolls.

 This often leads to disputes between the insurer and the employee when the insurer does not believe the employee’s treatment is reasonable or necessary.
 This may be because the employee is receiving a type of medical treatment that isn’t traditional in the medical community or because the insurer believes the employee has been receiving treatment for too long.
-In cases like these, consulting a workers’ compensation lawyer to help you file a claim may increase your chances of receiving benefits.
+In cases like these, consulting a workers’ compensation lawyer to help you apply for workers’ compensation may increase your chances of receiving benefits.

 Benefits for Permanent Impairment